 Confident Automation ("confident") is the choice if the AI still sometimes makes mistakes mandating human review, but many documents are already 100% correct.

-To correctly determine which documents are already safe to automate, the "confident" automation level relies on AI's confidence scores (if they pass your confidence threshold set per queue or per-field) as well as other automated checks to either move documents from processing straight to exporting, or keep them in the "to_review" state for human operators to validate.
+The "confident" automation level relies on AI's confidence scores to correctly determine which documents are already safe to automate.
+If they pass your confidence threshold, set per queue or per-field.
+They also have to pass other automated checks to either move documents from processing straight to exporting or keep them in the "to_review" state for human operators to validate.

 This option is perfect if you are looking for a low number of errors in the exported data.
-More importantly, it provides a decent level of automation while maintaining a clean dataset for improvement of the AI Engine.
+More importantly, it provides a decent level of automation while maintaining a clean dataset for improving the AI Engine.

 Always automation ("always") is the full-dive-in option if the overall AI accuracy is sufficient and no human review is necessary in the data capture phase.

 The "full" automation level means that all data captured by Rossum will be automatically exported as is, skipping the "to_review" status and any human validation.
-An exception may be documents that have fields incompatible with the schema, e.g. unparseable dates or missing fields that are marked as required.
-(It is either possible to set up the schema to be fully permissive, or take advantage of these exceptions to pick out the small fraction of documents that should still receive manual attention.)
+Exceptions may be documents with fields incompatible with the schema, e.g., unparseable dates or missing fields marked as required.
+(It is possible to set up the schema to be fully permissive or take advantage of these exceptions to pick out the small fraction of documents that should still receive manual attention.)